GriffithUniLibrary/redcap-intro/docs/04-logic/05-stop-actions.md

 1. Click the `edit` button ( ) next to the question labelled _Your Body Mass Index (BMI)_.
 2. In the `Action Tags` field, type `@HIDDEN-SURVEY`.
 This will prevent the question being shown to the participant in the survey (although you will still be able to see it in the form view).

-{% include alert.html text="There are versions of this tag that will hide the question from just the survey, just the mobile app, or from all instruments." color="info" %}
+There are versions of this tag that will hide the question from just the survey, just the mobile app, or from all instruments.
+{:. .info }

 {% endcapture %}
 {% include card.html header="Hide a question using action tags" text=actiontaghide %}